 Whether because they realized the mistake that had transpired, or simply because they wanted the firing to stop, a few German officers shouted “halt!” which means “stop.”
-But due to the language barrier, non-German soldiers believed the German soldiers to be shouting “Allah!” which is what the Turks were known to shout during battle, as a cry to their god.
+But due to the language barrier, non-German soldiers believed the German soldiers to be shouting “Allah!” which is what the Turks were known to shout during the battle as a cry to god.
 Instead of ceasing the firing, the cries simply fueled it.

 Chaos reigned in the Austrian camp and thus the Battle of Karansebes raged.
 From a combination of inebriation, darkness and language barriers, the entire Austrian army battled itself.

 By the end of the night, roughly thousands of Austrian men were left dead or wounded.

 The Turks Arrive

 By the morning, the Austrians realized what had happened.
 Unfortunately, by then the damage was done and thousands of soldiers had perished in the friendly — albeit chaotic — fire.
 The army had thus made itself vulnerable.